The Wall Street Journal: During Trump presidency

-In 2016 and 2017, the Journal leadership under Baker came under fire from critics, who viewed the paper's coverage of President Donald Trump as too timid.
+In 2016 and 2017, the Journal leadership under Baker came under fire from staff members and media critics, who viewed the paper's coverage of President Donald Trump as too timid.
 Particularly controversial was the Journals November 2016 front-page headline that repeated Trump's false claim that "millions of people" had voted illegally in the election, only noting that the statement was "without corroboration".

 Also controversial was a January 2017 note from Baker to Journal editors, directing them to avoid using the phrase "seven majority-Muslim countries" when writing about Trump's executive order on travel and immigration; Baker later sent a follow-up note "clarifying that there was 'no ban on the phrase, "but that the publication should 'always be careful that this term is not offered as the only description of the countries covered under the ban.

 At a town-hall-style meeting with Journal staff in February 2017, Baker defended the paper's coverage, saying that it was objective and protected the paper from being "dragged into the political process" through a dispute with the Trump administration.

 On February 19, 2020, China announced the revoking of the press credentials of three Wall Street Journal reporters based in Beijing.
 China accused the paper of failing to apologize for publishing articles that criticized China's efforts to fight the COVID-19 pandemic, and failing to investigate and punish those responsible.

 In June 2020, following the murder of George Floyd and subsequent protests, journalists at the Journal sent a letter to editor in chief Matt Murray demanding changes to the way the paper covers race, policing and finance.
 The reporters stated that they "frequently meet resistance when trying to reflect the accounts and voices of workers, residents or customers, with some editors voicing heightened skepticism of those sources' credibility compared with executives, government officials or other entities".